Balauue/balauue.github.io/about.md

 Hej, I'm Jan!

-I am a PhD student and soon-to-be researcher in Information Systems at the [Chair for Information Systems and Information Management](https://www.wi.uni-muenster.de/department/groups/is/profile) of Prof. Jörg Becker at the [European Research Center for Information Systems](https://www.ercis.org) in Münster, Germany.
+I am a PhD student and researcher in Information Systems at the [Chair for Information Systems and Information Management](https://www.wi.uni-muenster.de/department/groups/is/profile) of Prof. Dr. Dr. h.c.
+Dr. h.c.
+Jörg Becker at the [European Research Center for Information Systems](https://www.ercis.org) in Münster, Germany.

 ## Studies